-Gregory Page Hovelian is a songwriter and folk singer, the son of a traveling Armenian pop singer whom he would not meet for over 40 years.
-His Irish mother was the lead singer/saxophone player in one of Britain's first all-girl group's, The Beat-Chics, that toured with The Beatles.
-Young Gregory was on that tour in 1965 & hung out the Fab Four.
+Gregory Page-Hovelian is a songwriter and folk singer, the son of the Armenian pop singer Gregory Hovelian whom he would not meet for over 40 years.
+His Irish mother Moyra Page was the lead singer/saxophone player in one of Britain's first all-girl group's, The Beat-Chics, that toured with The Beatles.
+Gregory went along on that 1965 tour and hung out with the Beat-Chics & the Fab Four.

 In Southern California, he began to doubt himself and his work.
 A rebuff from a girl he loved was the starting point of his despair.
 Writing about this wretched world and finding some consolation in his clumsy efforts to represent what he saw and felt, he resolved at twenty-seven, after a period of wandering and depressing uncertainty, to become a songwriter.
 He thought this was his only means of salvation, a solitary and pure activity in which he would be free, responsible for himself alone, and yet might create a work that would give joy and understanding to others.